Hodge-GUE correspondence and the discrete KdV equation: Virasoro constraints for the GUE partition function with even couplings

+The validity of the Virasoro constraint \eqref{vir-ZZ-dkdv} for $n=2$ can be proved in a similar way as we did for the $n=1$ case by using Lemmas \ref{GUE-toda-virasoro}--\ref{todaidentities}, so we omit the details here.
+The theorem is proved. \end{prf}

-\begin{remark} Finding Virasoro constraints for $Z_{ \rm even}(x,{\bf s})$ in a compact form was an open question \cite{MMMM,gmmmo}.
+\begin{rmk} It was an open question to find the Virasoro constraints for $Z_{ \rm even}(x,{\bf s})$ in a compact form \cite{MMMM,gmmmo}.
 Of course, $Z_{ \rm even}$ \textit{itself} does satisfy certain Virasoro type constraints, but these constraints may contain non-linear terms.
-E.g. for $L_1^{\rm even}$, the non-linear constraint reads
+For example, the $L_1^{\rm even}$ constraint for $Z_{ \rm even}$ reads

-The {\bf key} of our study is the introduction of $\widetilde Z$ which linearizes the nonlinear constraints, such that one can write down all the constraints in a closed form.
-The definition of $\widetilde Z$ is so simple, but surprisingly it completely solves the open question. \end{remark}
+which is a non-linear action on $Z_{ \rm even}$.
+The {\em key} of our study is the introduction of the modification $\widetilde Z$ of the GUE partition function with even couplings which linearizes the nonlinear constraints, and this enables us to write down all the Virasoro constraints in a closed form. \end{rmk}